 This article highlights areas that might have an impact on system security when deploying and configuring Director.

 Configure Microsoft Internet Information Services (IIS)

 You can configure Director with a restricted IIS configuration.
-Note that this is not the default IIS configuration.

 You can disallow unlisted file name extensions.

 Director requires these file name extensions in Request Filtering: